-This is a tutorial on how to make wood earrings with both the Cricut Explorer and Maker.
+This is a tutorial with free SVGs on how to make wood earrings with both the Cricut Explorer and Maker.

-I then discovered Cricut wood vaneers.
+I then discovered Cricut wood veneers.
 What a joy it is to work with compared to the thicker wood projects!

 Now I can make all sorts of wood jewelry with intricate designs with just a deep blade meaning it opens up all sorts of projects for the Cricut Explorer.